LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

 # Overclocking Info
  ## What is Overclocking and Undervolting?
   * Overclocking is the process of increasing clock speeds and performance for generally higher heat and lower stability.
+For the GPU that means increasing the speed at which the core runs as well as the speed at which the VRAM runs at which are core clock speeds and memory clock speeds respectively.
 Undervolting is the process of limiting the amount of voltage supplied to the GPU and will lower wattage, voltage, and temperatures.
  ## Benefits of Overclocking and Undervolting
   * Overclocking can provide those extra frames or decrease the processing time in workloads and provide you with a slightly better experience.
 Undervolting will reduce temperatures and voltages and will provide you with a quiet and stable experience.
  ## Overclocking vs. Undervolting